- What is Human Resource Management (HRM)?

 Here are some of the popular internal sources of recruitment:

-- Internal job postings where current employees are informed about available positions, offering them a chance to apply before opening the role to external candidates.
+- Internal job postings where current employees are informed about available positions, offering them a chance to apply before the role is opened to external candidates.
 This method encourages career growth and development among staff members.

-- Promotions, i.e. filling open positions with qualified employees from lower levels in the organization.
+- Promotions fill open positions with qualified employees from lower levels in the organization.

 - Transfers involve moving employees to different departments or roles within the company based on their skill set and career aspirations.

-- Employee referrals, where current employees recommend potential candidates for job openings within the company.
+- Employee referrals are when current employees recommend potential candidates for job openings within the company.
 This method leverages the networks and knowledge of existing employees to identify qualified individuals for new positions.

 External Sources of Recruitment

-External sourcing widens the talent pool and brings in fresh perspectives and skills that may not be available internally.
-It allows organizations to attract candidates with diverse backgrounds and experiences, potentially bringing in new ideas and innovation.
+External recruitment involves attracting candidates from outside the organization.
+This is ideal for acquiring fresh perspectives, expanding talent pools, and filling skill gaps.
+This also widens the talent pool and brings in skills that may not be available internally.
+It also allows organizations to attract candidates with diverse backgrounds and experiences, potentially bringing in new ideas and innovation.

 Types of External Sources of Recruitment